Cirencester ShoppingLatest News - Cotswold Artisan Coffee has opened in Bishops Walk.

 Let's explore Cricklade Street first.

 In Cricklade Street you will find a mix of shops and businesses including West Cornwall Pasty Co., New Look, Burton menswear, Dorothy Perkins Lexi Loves to name but a few.
 The closure of Woolworths and Whittards of Chelsea left a big hole in Cricklade Street shopping.
 But The Woolworths premises was filled by Mountain Warehouse and Poundland.
-If In France did take over the Whittard shop, but this has also now closed and has re-opened as a sweet shop (Mr Timms, but subsequently renamed Henleys).
+Henley sweet shop occupies what was the Whittards store.

 A new Body Shop opened in 2008.
 The Bishops Walk shopping centre also leads off Cricklade Street.